 When advertising an R-TWT schedule, the R-TWT scheduling AP shall set the value of the Restricted TWT Schedule Info subfield as follows:

-If the schedule does not have any non-AP member STA, or the schedule is suspended for all member STAs, the AP shall set the value to 0 (a.k.a. the schedule is idle); otherwise,
+If the schedule does not have any non-AP member STA, or the schedule is suspended for all member STAs, (#16141,#16570,#16571)the value shall be set to 0 (a.k.a. the schedule is idle); otherwise,

-If the R-TWT schedule is for the BSS operated by the transmitting AP, the AP shall set the value to 2 to indicate the schedule is not available for accepting new membership due to resource constraints (a.k.a. the schedule is full), and otherwise shall set the value to 1;
+If the R-TWT schedule is for the BSS operated by the transmitting AP, (#16141,#16570,#16571)the value shall be set to 2 to indicate the schedule is not available for accepting new membership due to resource constraints (a.k.a. the schedule is full), and otherwise (#16141,#16570,#16571)the value shall be set to 1;

-If the R-TWT schedule is for a BSS operated by a nontransmitting AP that corresponds to a nontransmitted BSSID in a multiple BSSID set or that belongs to a co-hosted BSSID set, and the schedule is not idle, the AP shall set the value to 3.
+If the R-TWT schedule is for a BSS operated by (#16141,#16570,#16571)an AP that corresponds to a nontransmitted BSSID in a multiple BSSID set or that belongs to a co-hosted BSSID set, and the schedule is not idle, (#16141,#16570,#16571)the value shall be set to 3 (#16142,#16115), and set the Broadcast TWT ID subfield to the corresponding BSSID[43:47].

-A non-AP STA should not request to establish membership in an R-TWT schedule advertised by the R-TWT scheduling AP with the Restricted TWT Schedule subfield set to 2.
+A non-AP STA should not request to establish membership in an R-TWT schedule advertised by the R-TWT scheduling AP with the Restricted TWT Schedule (#15832)Info subfield set to 2.

-NOTE—The R-TWT scheduling AP that receives a request from a non-AP STA to establish membership in an R-TWT schedule advertised by the AP with Restricted TWT Schedule Info subfield set to 2 might reject the request.
+(#17083,#15933)

 TGbe Editor: please add a new subclause as follows:

+35.8.3.1 Announcement for Co-Located APs (#15841,#16066,#18255)

+An R-TWT scheduling AP advertises the R-TWT schedule information belonging to its own BSS as well as that belonging to other BSS in the same multiple BSSID set or the same co-hosted BSSID set following the rules specified in 11.1.3.8.4 (Inheritance of element values) and what are specified below:

+The TWT element carried in the nontransmitted BSSID profile contained in the Multiple BSSID element may not have any Restricted TWT Schedule Info subfield, if present, set to value 3.

+When the AP belongs to a co-hosted BSSID set, each AP of the same BSSID set shall include in its transmitted Management frames its own R-TWT schedule information as well as those active schedules belonging to other APs in the same BSSID set, if any.

+An R-TWT scheduled STA upon receiving a Management frame that advertises R-TWT schedules, if it is associated to the AP corresponding to a nontransmitted BSSID, it follows the rules specified in the 11.1.3.8 (Multiple BSSID Procedure) and the additional rule below in processing the TWT element:

+The non-AP STA shall recognize the Restricted TWT parameter set in the Management frame outside the Multiple BSSID element, and honor all the active R-TWT schedules as specified in 35.8.4 (Channel access rules for R-TWT SPs).

 11.2.3.15 TIM Broadcast